KanekaKy/Capestone/README.md

-This application is created to help coffee users locate coffee shops quickly.
+Language and Framework: HTML, CSS, Javascript, and jquery This project is created to allow users to easily check coffee shops near their destinations, displaying coffee shops with the closest distance.
-Language and Framework:HTML, CSS,JavaScript, AJAX.